grndlvl/k8s-hello-app/docs/02-app-container.md

 ---

-✅ Your FastAPI app is now containerized and ready for Kubernetes.
+## ⏭️ Next Step

+You’ve just built and containerized the FastAPI app. 🎉

-Next: [03-k8s-deploy.md](03-k8s-deploy.md) to deploy the app into the cluster.
+Continue to [03-k8s-deploy.md](03-k8s-deploy.md) where we’ll deploy the app into Kubernetes